 By January 2012, DREAMS of Wilmington had exceeded its available space.
-With the support of the City of Wilmington, as well as corporations, foundations and individual benefactors, DREAMS renovated and relocated to a 1939-built, City-owned, 12,800-square-foot vacant former bus maintenance garage.
+With the support of the City of Wilmington, as well as corporations, foundations and individual DREAMS benefactors, renovated relocated to a 1939-built, City-owned, 12,800-square-foot vacant former maintenance garage.
 All materials utilized in the renovation process were selected with careful attention to environmental stewardship and integrity.
 In May 2012, the Historic Wilmington Foundation honored DREAMS with the Adaptive Reuse award.